Twigest

 For Product Researchers

-Product teams track feature names and pain-point keywords to validate roadmap decisions with real-time social signal.
-A keyword like "no dark mode" spiking in volume and negative sentiment after a competitor update is a direct product signal.
+Product teams track feature names and pain-point keywords to validate roadmap decisions with continuously collected social signal.
+A keyword like "no dark mode" surging in volume and negative sentiment after a competitor update is a direct product signal.
 Twigest surfaces these signals in one daily briefing alongside the original tweets for context.

 AI Trend Detection vs Hashtag Tools vs Manual Search